Skip to content

 I love the GO Raimon uniform we get a good look at here.
 The original Raimon uniform really felt like an underdog team, whilst this one is more vibrant and has a feeling of a prodigal team that's forcibly fallen from grace.
 I have an official version of Tenma's uniform shirt, which was a CD bonus at some point.
 It came in two sizes; somehow one of them was mine.

-The new managers make their appearances, and I think they're alright.
+The new managers make their appearances, and I think they're okay!
 I'll discuss them and more of my headcanons when they show up properly.
-I have some thoughts on Aoi, and I've written her interacting with Tenma a lot in my personal longfic, but not much of interest worth sharing!
+I have some thoughts on Aoi, and I've written her interacting with Tenma a lot in my personal longfic.
 She's Tenma's only childhood friend, but the series sadly doesn't do too much with that fact.
+I've found that this rewatch in particular has made me like her a lot more, for some reason!
+(I also love her singing voice.)

 "Goalkeeper Sangoku couldn't even move!" is a line we'll be hearing a lot.
 I really love him.
 Bless him.
 He barely missed being in the series where the GK was the main character.
 Sorry, man!